About The Heights

 Q: What is “the Heights” on WJCU?

-A: The Heights is a new approach to providing our listeners with a unified body of programming from 6AM to 6 PM Monday thru Friday.
+A: The Heights is our approach to providing our listeners with a unified body of programming from 6AM to 6 PM Monday thru Friday.
 The music selection is a unique blend of new and old tunes drawn across a variety of genres, an approach referred to by industry–types as “triple A” (Adult Album Alternative).
 But unlike commercial radio format implementations, the Heights draws from a very deep playlist that is constantly expanding.
 The Heights also represents a programming philosophy that aims to build an ongoing sense of connection and involvement within our primary service communities… and that’s why we’ve chosen to call it “the Heights.”

 Q: Who picks out the music heard on the Heights?